 The hypothesis for the change in focus shifts is that they change due to the tutees’ misunderstanding of the expectations and requirements of their writing assignments and/or due to a lack of awareness about their own strengths and weaknesses in writing, and Writing Specialists play a key role in helping tutees become more mindful about their writing skills.

 Findings

 GRAMMAR

 Table 1

-Number of client reports by items (concepts)
+Number of client reports in which the following grammatical concepts are mentioned.